 Obligations under the Work Health and Safety Act

-Under the Work Health and Safety Act 2011 (Qld), a number of persons with responsibilities in or around a workplace have obligations to ensure the health and safety of workers and others.
+Under the Work Health and Safety Act 2011 (Qld), a number of people with responsibilities in or around a workplace have obligations to ensure the health and safety of workers and others.
 Significant penalties have been incorporated into the legislation to ensure compliance by all persons in the workplace.

 A person (including a corporation) conducting a business or undertaking must ensure, so far as is reasonably practicable, the health and safety of workers engaged or caused to be engaged by the person and workers whose activities in carrying out work are influenced or directed by the person while the workers are at work in the business or undertaking.
 A person who owes a duty or obligation under the Act, must exercise due diligence to ensure that the company complies with the duty or obligation.
 The definition of a person extends to an officer as defined within the meaning of section 9 of the Corporations Act 2001 (Cth).